Customs regulations are changing: your Savin’ app is adapting.

 The receipt is enough!

-For purchases made in non-partner stores or online, you will now need to provide the receipt + an invoice issued with Savin's details (11 chemin de l’industrie, 06110 Le Cannet).
+For purchases made online, you must now provide a purchase order + an invoice issued in Savin’s name and with Savin’s details.

 These documents are essential for the tax refund to be validated by Customs.